lambdaclass/lambda_ethereum_consensus/docs/fork_choice.md

 Let's separate the two parts of the name.

 - GHOST: Greediest, heaviest-observed sub-tree.
-The algorithm recognizes that by voting block B, we also vote its parent, block A, so the amount of votes of A represents the "weitght" of that whole tree.
+The algorithm recognizes that by voting block $B$, we also vote its parent, block $A$, so the amount of votes of A represents the "weight" of that whole tree.
-- LMD: in proof of work, each block would be a single vote for its parents.
-In proof of stake, each validator gives attestations/votes to the block they think is the current head of the chain (message driven).
+- LMD: each validator gives attestations/votes to the block they think is the current head of the chain (Message Driven).
 "Latest" means that only the last attestation for each validator will be taken into account.

 By choosing a fork, each node has a single, linear chain of blocks that it considers canonical.
 The last child of that chain is called the chain's "head".